 - Demonstrate knowledge of documentation standards and capacity to meet documentation expectations

-VI.
+VII.
 Education and Experience

 - Must demonstrate knowledge in the areas of diagnostic assessment, long and short term treatment, family systems theory and group treatment

-- Must have basic computer and keyboarding skills.
+- Must have basic computer and keyboarding skills

-VII.
+VIII.
 Work Environment